dynexcoin/Dynex/README.md

 brew install boost
 ```

-Note only for MacOS Silicon M1/M2 based machines:
+Note: For MacOS Silicon M1/M2 based machines only:

 You need x86-64 versions of the boost libraries, but Apple Silicon compiles for Arm.
 You can download and unzip our precompiled [boost x86-64 runtime libraries](https://github.com/dynexcoin/Dynex/raw/main/libboost_x86-64.zip) to run Dynex on Apple Silicon.
 Then you need to set the environment variable for the dynamic boost libraries with

 ```